 At Nash Advisory, we sell more than 10 businesses a year.
 A buyer naturally views a potential acquisition with caution and assumes that they don’t know the full story, and they are correct in thinking that.

 Buyers often assume the worst if the owner is trying to exit the business, like that the business must be in trouble.
-In our experience, it's much more likely that an owner is selling a business for emotional reasons.
+In our experience, it's much more likely that an owner is selling for personal reasons.

 So why does a business owner decide to sell?